 The Freshmen Reading Engagement Experience (FREE) is a program developed to introduce freshmen composition students into textual analysis as a way to not only better expand their horizons and understand the world around them, but also examine their own writing more critically.

-Never Let Me Go Reactions is a series of short essays written by faculty and students responding to Kazuo Ishiguro’s Never Let Me Go.
+Hidden Figures Reactions is a series of short essays written by faculty and students responding to Margot Lee Shetterly’s Hidden Figures.

 by Dr. Tim Hopp

-The fall 2016 Humanities Symposia featured two presentations related to Never Let Me Go.
+The fall 2017 Humanities Symposia featured two presentations related to Hidden Figures.
 Below is the schedule of talks this semester related to the novel.

 Presented by Dr. Cassandra Bausman

 Part of the celebration of FREE’s Hidden Figures, this talk will consider the 1985 cult-classic Real Genius – a gem of the teen college comedy genre featuring STEM-heroes – through an unexpected, but fruitful, feminist lens.

 - Tuesday, November 14 – 3:30 pm